Ryukyuan religion: Gender dynamics

 Like other Ryukyuan religions, Ijun began as a religion focused on female-centered leadership within the church.
 However, in 1989, it was decided that these role were more suited for men.
 By 1992, men had completely replaced women in their leadership roles, and women were placed in subordinate roles: maintaining the hearth, child rearing, etc. Takayasu explained that there are a few reasons for this: the church would not prosper if it did not adhere to the male-dominant society; Ijun might seem like a “women’s only” club, as a majority of the members and leaders were women; and childbearing would prevent women from performing their ritual duties.
 The Ijun branch on the island of Hawaii (est. 1989) is dominated by female leaders, forgoing the stringent, male-dominant practices of all other branches.
 The leaders of the Ijun church explain that this is appropriate because the female deity Pele is considered the Hawaiian incarnation of Kinmanmon.
 Takayasu stated that he sees this gender segregation within the church as necessary, but does not intend for it to last forever.
 He has also expressed a want to create co-gender ritual leading teams.

-Rise of Catholicism
+Rise and Decline of Catholicism

 The 1950s saw a rise in Catholic missionary activity in the Ryukyuan islands, resulting in a high conversion rate amongst the Ryukyuan people.
 The ratio of conversion to Catholicism in the Ryukyuan islands became the highest among the Japanese Prefectures at the time.
 This was made possible by the blending of existing Ryukyuan religious practices and Christian themes.

 Recently, Catholicism has seen a decline in influence within the islands in response to growing competition with New Religions.